Siege of Isfahan: Siege

 Isfahan was besieged by the Afghan forces led by Shah Mahmud Hotaki after their decisive victory over the Safavid army at the battle of Gulnabad, close to Isfahan, on 8 March 1722.
 While the exact number of soldiers who fought in this battle is unclear, Mahmud Hotak was estimated to have about 18,000 troops, while the Persian army counted around 40,000.
 After the battle, the Safavid forces fell back in disarray to Isfahan.
 This defeat would eventually cause the end of the Safavid empire, as Afghan troops approached the capital.
 The Afghans lacked artillery to breach the city walls and blockaded Isfahan in order to subdue Shah Sultan Husayn Safavi, and the city's defenders into surrender.
-Ill-organized Safavid efforts to relieve the siege failed and the shah's disillusioned Georgian vassal, Vakhtang VI of Kartli, refused to come to the Safavids' aid.
+Ill-organized Safavid efforts to relieve the siege failed and the shah's disillusioned Georgian vassal, Vakhtang VI, refused to come to the Safavids' aid.
 Shah Husayn's son, Tahmasp, and some 600 soldiers fled their way out of the city in order to release a relief army.
 However, after 8 months famine prevailed and the shah capitulated on 23 October, abdicating in favor of Mahmud, who triumphantly entered the city on 25 October 1722.
 The Afghans would remain in Persia until 1729.